 Overall, pewter snakes are soft and hazy-looking.
 The color isn’t as saturated, which creates a cool effect.

 The base color is tan.
-A thick stripe of darker mocha brown runs along the spin.
+A thick stripe of darker mocha brown runs along the spine.

 Meanwhile, keyhole patterns and random spots adorn the sides.
 Each patterned patch is shadowed by dark brown or black, creating a three-dimensional effect.